 # Or select from boot menu

-NixOS keeps multiple generations by default, so you can roll back to configurations from weeks ago.
+NixOS keeps several generations around by default, so you can drop back to a configuration from weeks ago.

 The Trade-off